 After that we headed on to Cody, Wyoming, one of the gateways to Yellowstone, after which we decided to go up to Idaho and take in the area around Boise.
 Then it was back towards home again.

-I must say, our travel strategy did work out well, with an infant, a 2-year-old and a 6-year-old it was good to know that we were headed towards rather than away from home when the inevitable irritations set in, although I must say everyone was fairly well behaved even if some of the distances were rather vast without much scenery at times.
+I must say, our travel strategy did work out well, with an infant, a 2-year-old and a 6-year-old it was good to know that we were headed towards rather than away from home when the inevitable irritations set in, although I will agree that everyone was fairly well behaved even if some of the distances were rather vast without much scenery at times.

 The van did great.
 It was a stellar interstate cruiser and with the larger wheel/tire option did very well around turns as well, not nearly as much floating and bobbing as a large SUV would have had and much better road manners overall.